Back to Insights

 There's no baseline.
 You can't prove things are getting better or worse.
 But now, Smart City grants and central government programs are demanding georeferenced asset databases before they release funds.
 The pressure is on to get this data fast.

-The tech
+The technology

 The invisible problems